1,490

 Topics: Pete Seeger's Rainbow Quest, Folk music, Bulgarian music, The Pennywhistlers, Ethel Raim

-Cousin Emmy; Pete Seeger; The Stanley Brothers and the Clinch Mountain Boys
+by Cousin Emmy; Pete Seeger; The Stanley Brothers and the Clinch Mountain Boys

 audio